gearjosh/the-runout/README.md

 - Redux
 - Discogs API (This one will need some backup, since I've realized there are some albums that Discogs doesn't have)
 - Last.fm API (As a backup for Discogs)
+- BandCamp API (as a backup for lastFM)
 - Sass
 - Firebase